FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Semi truck tires need to be replaced approximately every three to six years.
 However, the mileage covered, types of terrain driven, and type of tires all impact the longevity of semi tires.

-Can You Buy Retread Tires or Do You Need to Retread Your Old Tires?
+Can You Buy Retread Tires or Do You Need to Retread Your Old Ones?

-Yes, it’s possible to buy retread tires.
-While many trucking fleets choose to retread their old tires, plenty of tire retreaders are selling them.
+Yes, it’s possible to buy retreads.
+While many trucking fleets choose to retread their old ones, plenty of tire retreaders are selling them.

 How Many Times Can You Retread a Tire?